 First Hand Foundation is a nonprofit organization that helps children with health-related needs when insurance and other financial resources have been exhausted.
 Our mission is to directly impact the health status of a young life.

 FODAC is a statewide and national provider of home health care equipment—mobility aids and daily living devices for people with disabilities and the newly injured.

-Fund It Forward is a volunteer run non-profit organization which believes that parents of special needs children are strong, willing and able to endure daily struggles.
+Fund It Forward is a volunteer run non-profit organization that believes that parents of special needs children are strong, willing, and able to endure daily struggles.
 Our Mission is to ease the burdens of families with special needs children by raising money for adaptive equipment not covered by health insurance.

 MyGOAL Inc. is proud to offer a grant program that will enable families to take advantage of socialization and educational opportunities designed for individuals with special needs.
 The purpose of the grants is to enrich the body, mind, and spirit of individual(s) with Autism Spectrum Disorders, resulting in a higher quality of life.